What causes spinal stenosis?

-Spinal stenosis is a degenerative spine condition that refers to the gradual narrowing of the spinal canal in the spinal column.
+Spinal stenosis is a degenerative spine condition that refers to the gradual narrowing of the spinal canal or other nerve pathways in the spinal column.
 This condition is usually a result of the gradual deterioration of the spinal anatomy, although it can also be associated with a neck or back injury.
-The presence of spinal stenosis isn’t necessarily symptomatic — in fact, many people have spinal stenosis without knowing it.
+The presence of spinal stenosis isn’t necessarily painful; in fact, many people have spinal stenosis without knowing it.
 However, should the stenosis result in nerve compression, painful symptoms can appear and cause chronic issues that can take you away from the activities and people you love.

 - The discs between the vertebrae can herniate or bulge into the spinal canal

 - Bone spurs, or osteophytes, can form

 - Inflamed soft tissue may encroach the nerves

 - The ligaments of the spine can calcify

 - Other problems may develop such as infection, tumor or disease